Rural housing: Rural housing in the United States

+In the United States, the federal government engaged with rural housing for the first time during the Great Depression (Johnston 2018).
+The program was known as the Federal Emergency Relief Administration.
+A housing act was enacted following World War II, which authorized the Farmers Home Administration (FmHA) to make loans and grants to farmers, and this act was expanded with the Rural Development Act to include all rural residents, not just farmers.

+However, in 1994, the department was reorganized and divided into the Farm Service Agency and the Rural Development.
+Rural Development is crucial to providing rural communities with loans and grants to support housing, healthcare, water, wastewater systems, electronic and broadband infrastructure, and economic development.
+For low- and very-low-income households, there is a program that provides direct loans with low interest rates as well.
+Attached to this program, there is a self-help housing technical assistance program that enables these low- and very low-income households to participate in the construction of their own homes, which reduces cost and teaches them construction skills.
+Over 50,000 families have taken part in this program.
+In 2017, however, this self-help program was cut from the budget.

 Though the American Housing Survey (AHS) "Homeownership rates increased for virtually all racial and ethnic groups, income groups, regions, and rural and urban areas during the 1990s."
 However, according to the US Housing Market Conditions, 2nd quarter, 2007 report by the United States Department of Housing and Urban Development, "Housing affordability worsened as sales prices of existing homes increased and mortgage interest rates increased.
 Housing market performance was weak in the second quarter of 2007, with generally falling production levels and weak existing home sales.
 The exceptions are the increase in new home sales and the slight increase in housing starts.
 Inventories of new and existing homes available for sale continue at very high levels, with enough houses available to last nearly 8 months.
 The home ownership rate declined to 68.2 percent in the second quarter of 2007."